elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 2. A strong arrow, when presented with a dynamic type, returns the intersection of the codomain with the `dynamic()` type

 The second option opens up the possibility for existing codebases to gradually migrate to static types without dealing with false positives.
 Coming from a dynamic background, false positives can be seen as noisy or as an indication that static types are not worth the trouble.
-With strong arrows and set-theoretic types, we will be able to explore different trade-offs on mixed codebases.
+With strong arrows and gradual set-theoretic types, we will be able to explore different trade-offs on mixed codebases.
 Which of the two choices above we will adopt as a default and how to customize them is yet to be decided.
 It will depend on the community feedback as we experiment and integrate the type system.

 Erlang and Elixir developers who use Dialyzer will be familiar with these trade-offs, as the second option mirrors Dialyzer's behaviour of no false positives.
 The difference here is that our semantics are integrated into a complete type system.
 If no type signature is present, the `dynamic()` type is used, and we will leverage the techniques described here to interface dynamic and static code.
 If a function has a type signature, and no `dynamic()` type is present, then it will behave as statically typed code when called with statically typed arguments.
-Migrating to static types will naturally reduce the interaction points between dynamic and static code, eventually removing the reliance on the `dynamic()` type.
+Migrating to static types will naturally reduce the interaction points between dynamic and static code, removing the reliance on the `dynamic()` type.

 ## Summary

 Set-theoretic types allow us to express many typing features based on set operations of union, intersection, and negation.

-In particular, we have been exploring a set-theoretic type system for Elixir, paying special attention to how the type system will integrate with existing codebases and how it can best leverage the semantics of the Erlang Virtual Machine.
+In particular, we have been exploring a gradual set-theoretic type system for Elixir, paying special attention to how the type system will integrate with existing codebases and how it can best leverage the semantics of the Erlang Virtual Machine.
 The type system will also perform limited inference based on patterns and guards (as described in the paper), which - in addition to strong arrows - we hope to bring some of the benefits of static typing to codebases without changing a single line of code.

 While our efforts have officially moved from research into development, and [we have outlined an implementation plan](https://elixir-lang.org/blog/2023/06/22/type-system-updates-research-dev/), we haven't yet fully implemented nor assessed the usability of set-theoretic types in existing Elixir codebases, nor large nor small.
 There is much to implement and validate, and we don't rule the possibility of finding unforeseen deal breakers that could send us back to square one.
 Yet we are pleased and cautiously excited with the new developments so far.